myNameIsAndrew00/Playground/src/Service/Service.Core/Abstractions/Description.md

-﻿This directory contains classes used as main abstractions for library
+﻿This directory contains classes used as main abstractions and structures for library